acrdlph/upgradeable-donations/README.md

 ### ProxyAdmin cannot make function calls

-It is also important to start a session with an address that is different from the default sender address in your ganache setup:
+It is important to start a session with an address that is different from the default sender address in your ganache setup.
+This is mentioned in the [docs](https://docs.zeppelinos.org/docs/pattern.html) as the "transparent proxy issue", but nevertheless a common source of error.

 ```
 zos session --network local --from <nonDefaultAddress> --expires 3600